suchitranath/MODULE-9/SORTING ALGORITHMS-Insertion Sort Using a Class.md

-# EX 9 (D) SORTING ALGORITHMS: Insertion Sort Using a Class
+# EX 9 (E) SORTING ALGORITHMS: Insertion Sort Using a Class

 This program demonstrates how to implement the **Insertion Sort algorithm** using a Python class.
 It allows the user to input a list of numbers, sorts them using the insertion sort technique, and displays the sorted list.